 Co-Education Chair - Mary Russell, MN, RN, FNP-BC, CNOR

 Professional/Practice Issues Chair - Weslee Wells, DNP, RN, ACNS-BC, CNS-CP, CNOR

 AORN CNP Staff Liaison - Lisa Spruce, DNP, RN, CNS-CP, CNOR, ACNS, ACNP

 AORN Board Liaison - Martha Stratton, MSN, MHSA, RN, CNOR, NEA

 AORN Staff Consultant - Debbie Robichaud Stephen

 AORN's specialty assemblies on ORNurseLink are a great member benefit.
 Access is free to all members who belong to a specialty.
-The web communities provide a convenient method for all members to share information, post documents, participate in discussion threads, and submit a poll.
-You can contact the members of the coordinating council through the communities as well.
+The web communities provide a convenient method for all members to share information, post documents, and participate in discussions.
+You can contact the members of the coordinating council through the community as well.
 To access your specialty community, you will need your AORN login and password.

-AORN Customer Service can assist you in becoming a member of any specialty assembly today!
+AORN Experience Services can assist you in becoming a member of any specialty assembly today!